For Domestic Use

-3. Sharpen the entire surface of the shinogi blade ridge with a medium grit whetstone.
+3. Sharpen the entire surface of the blade ridge with a medium grit whetstone.

-4. In order to achieve an even better cutting performance, polish with a fine grit whetstone.
+4. To achieve an even better cutting performance, polish with a fine-grit whetstone.

 Grind the secondary bevel with the fine grit whetstone to sharpen the cutting edge (finer than the secondary bevel made with the medium grit stone).
 Sharpen the shinogi blade ridge in such a way that the secondary bevel is straightened out.
 Sharpen the steel edge at a steeper angle at the cutting edge.
 When the secondary bevel is straightened out, complete the process by polishing off the burrs.
 The trick to sharpen only the steel part is when you are sharpening steel, it will feel as if it is slipping off the whetstone.
 Try to discover this boundary line.

-The deba knife is made to clean and cut fish.
-It is made thicker in order to be able to cut hard bones, and designed as a single bevel blade that is suitable to fillet fish into three slices.
-It is thus necessary for one single knife to have a sturdy part that can cut hard objects and also be sharp enough to fillet fish into three slices.
-Generally, sharpen the blade edge to filet fish slices, and grind the heel of the cutting edge thick enough to cut hard objects such as bones.
-The cutting edge also starts from being narrow at the heel to becoming broader at the blade edge.
+Deba knives are for cleaning and cutting fish.
+They are made thicker to enable cutting hard bones and designed as a single bevel blade that is suitable to fillet fish into three slices.
+Thus, a single knife must have a sturdy part that can cut hard objects and be sharp enough to fillet fish into three slices.
+Generally, you want to sharpen the blade edge to filet fish slices and grind the heel of the cutting edge thick enough to cut hard objects such as bones.
+The cutting edge also starts from being narrow at the heel to become broader at the blade edge.

-The sharpening procedure is the same as how you would sharpen a Japanese-style knife and a single bevel knife.
-First, we align the cutting edge to sharpen it.
+The sharpening procedure is the same as that for a Japanese single bevel chef knife.
+First, the cutting edge must be aligned through sharpening.

 ■Points to note when sharpening a sashimi knife